City of Women

-City of Women (La città delle donne) is a 1980 Italian fantasy comedy-drama film co-written (with Bernardino Zapponi and Brunello Rondi) and directed by Federico Fellini.
-Amid Fellini's characteristic combination of dreamlike, outrageous, and artistic imagery, Marcello Mastroianni plays Snàporaz, a man who voyages through male and female spaces toward a confrontation with his own attitudes toward women and his wife.
+City of Women (La città delle donne) is a 1980 fantasy comedy-drama film directed by Federico Fellini, who co-wrote it with Bernardino Zapponi and Brunello Rondi.
+Amid Fellini's characteristic combination of dreamlike, outrageous, and artistic imagery, Marcello Mastroianni plays Snàporaz, a man who voyages through male and female spaces towards a confrontation with his own attitudes towards women and his wife.

 Plot

-Snàporaz wakes up during a train ride and has a brief fling with a woman in the bathroom, but it's cut short when the train suddenly stops and the woman gets off.
-Snàporaz follows her into the woods, through a wilderness and into a Grand Hotel overrun with women in attendance for a surrealistic feminist convention.
+Snàporaz wakes up during a train ride and has a brief fling with a mysterious woman in the bathroom, but it is cut short when the train suddenly stops at Fregene and the woman gets off.
+Snàporaz follows her through a forest and into a hotel overrun with women in attendance for a surrealistic feminist convention.
 He winds up in a conference about polyandry, where his presence is rejected.
-A frightened Snàporaz retreats to the hotel lobby, but the exit is blocked; instead, he seeks refuge inside an elevator with a girl, Donatella, who offers her assistance.
+A frightened Snàporaz retreats to the hotel lobby, but the exit is blocked; instead, he seeks refuge inside an elevator with a young woman, Donatella, who offers her assistance.

 Donatella leads Snàporaz into a gymnasium and forces him to don roller skates.
 He is yet again cornered and berated by a group of angry women who circle around him in roller skates and practice testicle-kicking with a dummy.
 Dazed, Snàporaz makes his exit down a flight of stairs, falling down and hurting himself, and into the domain of a burly woman tending to the hotel's furnace.
 The woman offers him a ride to the train station on her motorcycle, but she stops by a farm and lures Snàporaz into a nursery, where she tries to rape him.
-The rape is cut short by the woman's mother, who steps in to chastise her daughter.
+They are interrupted by the woman's mother, who steps in to chastise her daughter.
 Snàporaz escapes and follows a lonely woman through the countryside.
 He joins her and her girlfriends in a car ride on the promise of being delivered to the station, but the ride goes on well into the night, the women smoking marijuana and listening to Italo disco.
 A frustrated Snàporaz ditches the women only to be harassed by others.
 He finally finds shelter at the mansion of Dr. Xavier Katzone, who shoots at his persecutors.